 Fans of modern day comic book characters would have some difficulty relating to characters from the early golden age, and Wonder Woman is no exception.
 As a superhero the character obviously fulfilled the role of an icon for readers, but so too did her secret identity, Diana Prince.
 The character was created in a time when different cultural and societal norms existed in North America.
 Thus although by the modern depiction her accomplishments at the time seem ordinary, in that era they were more so.
 Diana Prince was originally an army nurse, but quickly attained the rank of lieutenant in Army Intelligence.
 This was partially a creative convenience so that she could be close to both Steve Trevor and received information which she needed to pursue her superheroics.
 In the real world though, this role in Army intelligence, even as the secretary to General Darnell, was still a rare position for a woman to hold in society.
 At this time as well, the character had her only real sidekicks in her history in the form of Etta Candy and the Holliday Girls.
 These characters gave the Wonder Woman a degree more of levity while also allowing the writers to focus on some issues which were more related to women.
 When Marston left the character, the strong driving force of the character to act as a strong moral guide and role model for female readers left as well and the character became more sensitive to the forces driving the industry as whole.
 Thus Wonder Woman changed somewhat to a more stereotypical woman.
 Her main interest was not always fighting crime, but for a time it became all in the interest of keeping Steve Trevor happy and interested in her for marriage.
 Also the backup stories featuring the Wonder Women of History were slowly phased out and replaced with features on marriage customs from around the world and trivial facts on random household objects.
 By the time that Robert Kanigher took over the character, a change away from traditional comics as a whole was accomplished.
 He eventually veered completely away from superheroism and essentially only told stories involving the Wonder Family, which consisted of Wonder Woman, her teenage version Wonder Girl, her baby version Wonder Tot and her mother.
 This eventually proved not very popular and Kanigher was forced to rethink the character and cast her in a more traditional superhero context (he actually explained this decision in comics to the reader with his various creations vying to remain in continuity against his wishes).
 It was at this time for instance that Wonder Woman saw the return of some characters that had been missing for some time such as the Cheetah or Doctor Psycho.
 It was also at this time that she became a founding member of the original Justice League of America.

 Following the events of Infinite Crisis, she disappeared for a year in order to rediscover herself, and took part briefly in the events of 52.
 In the span of One Year Later, she was re-imagined once again and was forgiven by Batman and Superman while given her third ongoing monthly title.
 Batman helped her establish a role at the Department of Metahuman Affairs under the name of Diana Prince (paying homage to her golden age alter ego.)
 She worked alongside Tom Tresser and eventually became romantically involved with him.
-This third series is also best remembered for the writing of Gail Simone, who many consider to be the best writer to ever work on the character.
-A move among fans across the different companies occurred with characters reverting to their original numbering of series (this for instance happened to Iron Man at Marvel as well) and the third Wonder Woman series was relaunched with issue 600.
-This was actually accurate at the time as it was the indeed the 600 issue released (not including issues numbered otherwise such as with a zero or a million.)
+A move among fans across the different companies occurred with characters reverting to their original numbering of series (this for instance happened to Iron Man at Marvel as well) and the third Wonder Woman series was relaunched with Wonder Woman #600.
+This was actually accurate at the time as it was the indeed the 600 issue released (not including issues numbered otherwise such as with a zero or a million).
 Issue 600 was used as a chance to reinvent the character as she discovers herself with no memories and in a new costume.
 This was a short lived experiment as the entire DC lineup was soon to be re-imagined into the new 52, though certain aspects of her redesigned costume remained.

 The New 52

-The character's depiction in the new 52 has been mostly along the same lines as the remainder of her modern appearances, though as of yet much remains to be explained about her character.
-One development with the character in this new universe is that some of the developments which occurred during Flashpoint are occasionally referenced (such as her using London as her base of operations.)
+The character's depiction in the New 52 has been mostly along the same lines as the remainder of her modern appearances, though as of yet much remains to be explained about her character.
+One development with the character in this new universe is that some of the developments which occurred during Flashpoint are occasionally referenced (such as her using London as her base of operations).
+In her New 52, written by Brian Azzarello, Wonder Woman's origin is that she is the daughter of Hippolyta and Zeus; no longer is she a golem of clay and earth, but an actual demigoddess.

 Due to the reboot of the character following Crisis on Infinite Earths, numerous things no longer made sense in terms of continuity as it related to the remainder of the DC Universe.
 As her first overall appearance was now in continuity around the Legends miniseries, it no longer made sense that she was a founding member of the Justice League of America.
 This founding position was instead given retroactively to Black Canary.
 Later it was decided that she should be given this position back and thus both she and Black Canary were considered founding members of the Justice League.
 In reference to the Justice League though, although she has more than 400 combined appearances therein, she has had most of her character development in her own series.